lambdaclass/concrete/ROADMAP.md

 **Objective:** Research exact WCET/cache/pipeline behavior only with a target/hardware model.
-Posture: be a strong WCET annotation frontend, not another WCET analyzer—Concrete can export its closed callable set, explicit indirect edges, and loop-bound facts instead of making a source-level cycle claim.
+Posture: be a strong WCET annotation frontend, not another WCET analyzer—Concrete can export its closed callable set, explicit indirect edges, and R-0445/R-0244 resource facts instead of making a source-level cycle claim.
 Requires deterministic hardware (freestanding Cortex-M class), so realistically after the freestanding profile (R-0322).
-Source-level step/space bounds stay with R-0244/R-0248 and R-0417's `complexity_guarded` evidence; none of them imply hardware timing.
+Source-level step/space bounds stay with R-0445, R-0244/R-0248, and R-0417's
+`complexity_guarded` evidence; none of them imply hardware timing.
+A future WCET bridge consumes those exported facts under a named hardware model and must not silently reinterpret or overwrite their source scope.

 ### Task R-0406